pilegard/cogfoundations/docs/09-reasoning.md

 \begin{figure}

-{\centering \includegraphics[width=0.6\linewidth,alt={Two graphs from prospect theory.
+{\centering \includegraphics[width=0.7\linewidth,alt={Two graphs from prospect theory.
 Graph A shows the value function, with losses on the left and gains on the right of the x-axis and subjective value on the y-axis.
 The curve is S-shaped and asymmetric, steeper for losses than for gains, illustrating loss aversion.
 Graph B shows the probability weighting function, with objective probability on the x-axis and decision weight on the y-axis.
 The curve is an inverted S-shape, showing that people overweight small probabilities and underweight large ones relative to their objective values.}]{images/ch9/fig7}

 }

-\caption{a) value weighting function and b) probability weighting function, both from Prospect Theory. v(.) refers to subjective utility, and w(.) refers to subjective probability.}(\#fig:prospect)
+\caption{(a) value weighting function and (b) probability weighting function, both from Prospect Theory. v(.) refers to subjective utility, and w(.) refers to subjective probability.}(\#fig:prospect)
 \end{figure}

 ### Constructed Preferences {-}